|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 21. Management Development and Succession Planning

-The CEO reports regularly to the Board on management development and succession planning.
-As part of this review, the CEO advises the Board as to the CEO’s recommendation for a successor in the event of an emergency or the retirement of the CEO.
+The Board plans for succession to the position of CEO and provides oversight of succession planning for certain other senior management positions.
+To assist the Board, the CEO reports regularly to the Board on management development and succession planning.
+As part of this review, the CEO makes recommendations to the Board for a successor in the event of an emergency or the retirement of the CEO.

 22. External Communication